 Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

-Notarized letter of invitation Ottawa explained for Canadian residents inviting family — what IRCC asks for, when notarization helps, and what an Ottawa notary actually does.
+Notarized letter of invitation Ottawa explained for Canadian residents inviting family — what IRCC asks for, when notarization is optional, and what an Ottawa notary actually does.

 Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know